 Ultimately, we endeavor to create an online site which mirrors the activity and creativity present in sites where Blackness and art are performed.
 By generating a dialogue among Black artists in partnership with institutions of record, we are highlighting contingencies in the artworld already in play.
 Writing the record has become everyone’s charge.

-At base, the BLT intends to provide space for discussion of issues directly affecting contemporary black artists.
-Although this event is similar to our BLT Artist Roundtable series, it differs in several important aspects.
+BLT intends to provide space for discussion of issues directly affecting contemporary Black artists.
+Although The People’s Table is similar to our BLT Artist Roundtable series, it differs in several important aspects.
 Chief among these is that BLT Artist Roundtables primarily address issues unique to the world of contemporary art.
-Black artists are always also engaged in a less rarefied set of social, political, and economic concerns.
-Op-ed essays, videos, and rants addressing police brutality pervade social media outlets, particularly among those spaces populated by artists of color.
-The BLT:BLM roundtable discussions address issues affecting historically disenfranchised populations more broadly.
-It is absolutely critical to provide both physical space and allotted time for interdisciplinary, intergenerational, interracial discussion of these matters.
-Opening the forum to all interested members of a community, representing a variety of backgrounds and professions, has inspired new thinking around these issues by cross-pollinating discourse, and intends to cultivate ongoing dialogue amongst local communities.
+Black artists are always also engaged in a less rarefied, doubly conscious set of social, political, and economic concerns.
+The People’s Table discussions address issues affecting historically disenfranchised populations more broadly, beyond the single context of art.
+It is critical to provide both physical space and allotted time for interdisciplinary, intergenerational, interracial discussion of these matters.
+Opening the forum to all interested members of a community, representing a variety of backgrounds and professions has inspired new thinking around these issues by cross-pollinating discourse.
+This furthers our intention to cultivate ongoing dialogue among diverse local communities.

 ABOUT THE ARTISTS